andrewmarklloyd/spark-tests/README.md

 ### Requirements
 - docker v1.12
 - docker-compose v1.8

 ### Basic usage
-- Run ./calc-pi.sh to bring up the Spark master node, 5 Spark worker nodes, and one Spark utility node to submit the Calculate Pi job to the master
+- `./calc-pi.sh --local` Run 3 slave nodes locally without Titan integration to calculate pi and tail logs.
+Ctrl c will shutdown containers and show result of Pi
 - Spark master node will have a web UI accessible at http://<docker-ip>:8080 that will give details of registered nodes and jobs.
 IP address of docker container will vary by configuration but will generally be accessible on localhost

 ### Current Workarounds